Image: Shutterstock

-Scottish surnames not only reflect the rich history of Scotland but also the rich cultural influences, ranging from Celtic traditions to Norman introductions and beyond.
-Scottish surnames started to be used occasionally between the 10th and 12th centuries after the Normans introduced them in the year 1066.
-But the frequency of use increased between the 18th and the 19th centuries.
-Scottish last names have varying origins of ethnic, habitational, topographical, occupational, and patronymic backgrounds.
-Here patronymic refers to a name inherited from the father’s or a male ancestor’s name.
-Some of these last names are believed to be names of clans of powerful Scottish families that ruled the territory once.
+Scottish surnames reflect the rich history of Scotland and the various cultural influences, ranging from Celtic traditions to Norman introductions and beyond.
+Scottish surnames started to be used occasionally between the 10th and 12th centuries after the Normans introduced them in 1066.
+However, the frequency of use increased between the 18th and 19th centuries.
+Scottish last names have ethnic, habitational, topographical, occupational, and patronymic backgrounds.
+Some of these last names are believed to be the names of clans of powerful Scottish families that ruled the territory once.
 The list of their surnames can be found in the National Records of Scotland maintained by the Scottish government (1).
-We have put together the most common Scottish surnames with meanings in this post.
-Scroll down.
+We have explored multiple trusted websites and name databases to put together this list of Scottish surnames.
+Scroll down to learn their origins and meanings.

 Key Pointers

-- Scottish surname, first introduced in the 10th and 12th centuries, became more common in the 18th and 19th centuries.
+- Scottish surnames,first introduced in the 10th and 12th centuries, became more common in the 18th and 19th centuries.

 - Some of these surnames are thought to be associated with influential Scottish clans that historically governed particular territories.